 ELC also offers free screenings to help determine your child’s development.
 Simply enter your child’s birthdate and the number of weeks premature (if any) and it will provide an online questionnaire for you to complete.
 Families with children who have special needs may call the Inclusion Department at 407.960.2480 for more resources and information.

-The Early Learning Coaltion of Volusia and Flager Counties offers similar assistance.
+The Early Learning Coalition of Volusia and Flagler Counties offers similar assistance.